kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 - If we have a bug in batching we could see pods scheduling on incorrect nodes.

 ###### What steps should be taken if SLOs are not being met to determine the problem?

+- Check to see if pods are being batched.
+- If they are being batched, look at latencies for batched pods vs non
+- If nominated nodes are failing feasibility, check if these pods were batched.

 ## Implementation History